gsdevme/wedding-website/README.md

 | Dev | docker-compose is used for level development |
 | Prod | Deployed on kubernetes via gitops [here](https://github.com/gsdevme/homelab/tree/master/kubernetes-cluster/ovh-prod/wedding) |

+## Todo

+- [ ] Add ability to RSVP for 1+ guests per invite
+- [ ] Add JSON API endpoint to monitor the current status of RSVPs
+- [ ] Add ability to pick meal options at a later date

+### Nice to haves

+- [ ] Add Sentry for error visibility
+- [ ] Add a Nginx container to the pod to ease deployments vs fastcgi on the ingress
+- [ ] Add Varnish to the deployment to 'shield' against bots and cache the homepage

 # Usage